MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/global-inventory-accounting/get-started-with-gia.md

 1. Sign in to [LCS](https://lcs.dynamics.com/Logon/Index).
 1. Go to **Preview feature management**.
 1. Select the plus sign (**+**).
-1. In the **Code** field, enter your add-in beta key for the cost accounting service.
+1. In the **Code** field, enter your add-in beta key for Global Inventory Accounting.
 (You should have received your beta key by email when you signed up.)
 1. Select **Unblock**.
 1. Open the LCS environment where you want to add the service.
 1. Go to **Full details**.